JothikrishnaaVengatesan/Read-from-CSV/README.md

 # Read-from-CSV

 ## AIM:
-To write a program to read the csv file and print head,tail and the number of rows and columns.
+To write a program to read contents from the csv file .

 ## Equipments Required:
 1. Hardware – PCs